 When considering a paralysis injury lawsuit, it’s important to note the statutory filing deadline for personal injury cases.
 Under Pennsylvania law, anyone hurt by another person’s negligence generally has two years from the date of their accident to start a lawsuit.

 Failing to abide by this deadline will almost always lead to a court declaring your case “time-barred” and throwing it out.
-A local paralysis injury lawyer at Ostroff Injury Law can help build a strong claim that accounts for all your long-term losses within applicable time limits.
+A local paralysis injury lawyer at Ostroff Godshall Injury and Accident Lawyers can help build a strong claim that accounts for all your long-term losses within applicable time limits.

 Speak to a Hershey Paralysis Injury Attorney Today